Curious travelers will spend days and hours keeping busy with all the things to do in Granada, Spain.

 You will find the mirador to be filled with tourists and locals alike, and if you are lucky you will be serenaded by the sounds of locally infused music while you take in the spectacular views.

 Wander Around the Albaicín Neighborhood in Granada

 On your way down from the mirador you should take some time to explore Albaicin.
 The Albaicín neighborhood in Granada is the perfect place to lose yourself for a few hours before hitting up your next tapas restaurant.
-As confusing as the street layout might be there is no need to worry, you’ll never get truly lost in these narrow streets as the neighboring Alhambra is always visible to guide the way.
+As confusing as the street layout might be there is no need to worry.
+You’ll never get truly lost in these narrow streets because the neighboring Alhambra is always visible.

 Places of interest in the neighborhood include the following: